abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 follow.

-A parser parses a **program** or an **expression** from text that is passed to the parser's ``parse`` function.
-In this writeup we tend to refer to parsing expressions, but it could also be a full program.
+A parser parses a **program** or an **expression** from text that is passed to the parser's ``parse`` function or method.
+We assume that ``parse`` will be passed both a lexer instance (initialized to recognize the tokens of the language) and the expression to be parsed.
+The ``parse`` function  initializes the lexer with this text in order to tokenize it.
+In this implementation of Pratt parsing the ``parse`` method just sets things up and then calls ``recursive_parse`` to recursively do the actual parsing.

+In this writeup we tend to refer to the parsing of expressions, but it could also be a full program being parsed.
 Every expression is assumed to be made up of **subexpressions**.
-Subexpressions are defined by the particular handler-function implementations and by **operator precedences**.
+Subexpressions are defined by the grammar of the language being parsed, including **operator precedences** for infix operators.
 Subexpressions can be made up of sub-subexpressions, and so forth.
 A Pratt parser recursively parses these expressions, subexpressions, etc., top-down.

 An **expression tree** is a tree for an expression such that each function or operator corresponds to an interior node of the tree, and the arguments/parameters of the function are the ordered child nodes.
-The leaves of an expression tree are the **literal tokens**, i.e., the tokens which are also their own subtrees in the final expression tree.
+The leaves of an expression tree are the **literal tokens**, i.e., the tokens which act as single-node subtrees in the final expression tree.
 The other tokens appear in the tree as interior nodes.

 A **parse tree** or **derivation tree**, on the other hand, corresponds to a grammar.
-The internal nodes all correspond to grammar productions.
-In a parse tree the leaves of the tree are all tokens (literal and non-literal) returned from the lexer.
+The internal nodes all correspond to **production rules** in a grammar.
+In a parse tree each non-ignored token returned by the lexer (literal and non-literal) ends up as a leaf node in the parse tree.
 An **abstract syntax tree (AST)** is an abstract representation of the information in a parse tree or expression tree, in some format chosen to be convenient.
 A Pratt parser can produce any of the above kinds of trees, depending on how the handler functions are defined, but naturally produces expression trees.
-The term **syntax tree** will generally refer to any of the above types of trees.
+The term **syntax tree** can generally refer to any of the above types of trees.

 In common usage the **parsing** of text tends to refer to any kind of formal decomposition into a predefined structure, particularly into a tree structure.